 Sponsored posts are articles you write, either for your own blog or someone else’s site, about some product, service or company.
 There’s a couple ways to get into sponsored posts:

-Become part of a blogger opportunities or outreach program.
+- Become part of a blogger outreach program.
 There are a lot of different programs available to bloggers to get them exposed to other brands.
 Check out the full version of this article for a handy list.

 With affiliate marketing, you sell other people’s products and services while enjoying a percentage of the sales.
 The key here is not to force it — if you have a blog that talks about items, say tech gadgets, you can make suggestions to your readers without coming across as overbearing.